Frequently Asked Questions

 There are numerous uses for industrial hemp.
 Some of those include: fibrous stem products (paper products, molded plastics, textiles, construction materials, etc.); seed products (food products for human consumption, culinary oil, body care products, fuel, etc.) and floral/foliar products (CBD extracts).

+What is viable industrial hemp?
 How is industrial hemp regulated under Missouri Law?

 Viable industrial hemp is plant material capable of living or growing, including agricultural hemp seeds and propagules (transplants, cuttings, or clones).
 Viable hemp materials fall under the regulatory authority of the Department of Agriculture.